OpenTelemetry

 Using Mesh Config

-If you used an IstioOperator CR to install Istio, add the following field to your configuration:
+If you used an IstioOperator configuration to install Istio, add the following field to your configuration:

 spec: